Lyngen Alps Norway

 Ski-touring & Splitboarding, Snow & Terrain

-Best visited from March to early June, early season turns are more likely to be powder right down to sea level, with cold temperatures, shorter days, and a chance of sighting the incredible Northern Lights at night (see below for more info on the Northern Lights).
+With skiing from February to early June, early season turns are more likely to be powder right down to sea level, with cold temperatures, shorter days, and a chance of sighting the incredible Northern Lights at night (see below for more info on the Northern Lights).
 As the season progresses days get longer & warmer, night-time all but disappears, and the snow conditions become soft corn.
 Descending a mountain under the 'midnight sun' is a wonderful experience from late May onwards.

 Some mountains, particularly those close to villages like Lyngseidet, can get heavily tracked after snowstorms, but there is plenty in the region to avoid others if you wish.
 On the upside, having some locals put in a skin track and test the mountains stability before you get up can be handy!
 The eastern side of the Lyngenfjord has less skiers on its plentiful summits.